Friedrich Hayek

 3.2 Law As An Ecological Niche

 Here, then, in a few sentences, is one way of understanding Hayek’s point.
 Not everything that happens in an evolving community is foreseen or intended.
-Actions have more than one consequence, and more than the intended consequence.
+Actions have more than one consequence.
+They also have more than the intended consequence.
 This is especially so when there is more than one decision maker.
 No one follows a planner’s plan simply because the planner intends that they do so.
-People adjust to the planner’s plan in service of their own plans rather than those of the planner, and the result is too chaotic to be safely predictable.
-Further, the rule of law itself is an evolving product of ongoing decision making, so it likewise takes a shape not intended by any legislator.
+People adjust to a planner’s plan in service of their own plans rather than those of the planner, and the result is too chaotic to be safely predictable.
+Further, the rule of law itself is an evolving product of ongoing decision making, so the framework itself takes a shape not intended by any legislator.
 Does this mean that every order is tautologically a spontaneous order?
 The answer: it is a universally true empirical generalization, not a tautology, that every social organization, even a dictatorship, is partly an ongoing product of ordering processes that are to some degree spontaneous.
 However, while the degree to which outcomes are unintended is a continuum, there remains a point in categorizing communities as centrally planned versus spontaneous.
 A central plan is designed to yield an end-state.
-The plan aims to bring about particular outcomes—what roles people will play, what they will achieve in those roles, and what they will win by so achieving.
+A central plan aims to bring about particular outcomes—what roles people will play, what they will achieve in those roles, and what they will win by so achieving.
 By contrast, in what we should call spontaneous order, government provides a stable and known framework of rules, aiming not to realize a particular outcome so much as to realize a particular process (Hayek 1944, 113).
 Although this ideal can never be fully achieved in practice, a government under rule of law acts as referee and provider of the rule book (Hayek 1960, 114) and operates as much as possible by an ideal of “letting the players play.”

 4. Justice as Impartiality, Politics As Entrepreneurship Without Restraint

 Government provides the framework for interaction.
 Ideally, as mentioned, government operates only within a stable and known framework of rules (Hayek 1944, 113).
-This is Hayek’s ideal of good government.
+This is Hayek’s vision of good government.
 Is it realistic?
-Could any government be expected to act as an impartial umpire?
-Hayek saw the rule of law as the market’s exogenous ecological niche, and thought that this niche, the rule of law, must be properly constructed if the process of spontaneous order is be a good thing.
-However, Hayek seemingly came to doubt there could be any such thing as properly constructed rule of law, for the following reason.
-Law-making is a process driven by processes more or less indistinguishable from market process except that benefits to legislators of their law-making are concentrated while costs are widely dispersed, that is to say, external, and at best only dimly understood even after the fact.[7]
-This is not only a moral hazard but an information problem.
-A piece of legislation may be thousands of pages.
-No one intends the bill as a whole.
-Indeed, there is no overall point to the bill, known or otherwise, because, prior to passage, literally no one has even read more than a few pages of it, not even the hundreds of legislators who each added a few pages of earmarks as the price of securing their vote.
+Could the kind of politician who has enough ambition to do what it takes to acquire government power realistically be expected to be content with subsequently serving as an impartial referee—with no agenda of his or her own?
+Hayek saw the rule of law as the market’s exogenous ecological niche, and thought that this niche, that is, the rule of law, must be properly constructed if the process of spontaneous order is be a good thing.
+However, Hayek seemingly came to doubt there could be any such thing as properly constructed rule of law.
+Why?
+Because law-making is a process driven by a logic more or less indistinguishable from market process except that benefits to legislators of their law-making are concentrated while costs are dispersed across the population, that is to say, cost is systematically externalized, and at best only dimly understood even after the fact.[6]

 5. Hayek Against Justice